 Please ensure that children have their full PE kit for both Tuesday afternoons and Thursday afternoons.
 Recorder lessons are on a Wednesday and Mrs Freestone suggests that year 2 children practise for 5 minutes, three times a week whilst year 3 children practise for ten minutes, three times a week.
 We are pleased to say that yoga is back and the children have their yoga lesson on a Monday afternoon.

 The year 2 children will sit their SATs in May 2018.
 These will be discussed more nearer the time.
 Throughout the course of the year the children will be assessed against the interim assessment documents published by the government and these will ensure that your child is making the progress they are capable of.
 You will be kept updated about your child's progress through reports and conversations but if you have any concerns in the meantime please feel free to come and see me.
-Tuesday, Thursday and Friday after school is best!
+Tuesday, Wednesday and Thursday after school is best!